jruels/adv-azure-classpage/labs/03-aks/index.md

 kubectl logs -f <POD NAME>
 ```

-If everything looks good continue
+If everything looks good press `Ctrl + C` and continue

 ### Create the Redis Master Service
 The guestbook applications needs to communicate to the Redis master to write its data.
 You need to apply a Service to proxy the traffic to the Redis master Pod.
 A Service defines a policy to access the Pods.